singlestore-labs/singlestoredb-laravel-driver/README.md

 ### Reference Tables

-To create a reference table, you may use the `reference` method.
+To create a [reference table], you may use the `reference` method.
+Reference tables are fully replicated to every node in the cluster.
+This means that if you store 1000 rows in a reference table, those 1000 rows will be copied many times.
+Because of this you should only store small amounts of data in reference tables, and only when you need to reference that data via joins against non-collocated data in other tables.
+Inserts and updates to reference tables will also run slower due to the high replication overhead.

 ```php
 Schema::create('table', function (Blueprint $table) {